zingolabs/zingo-mobile/README.md

 2. In the `./ios` directory, run `pod install`
 3. From the root of the project, run `yarn install`
 4. Run `npx react-native start` to start the dev server
-5. Run `npx react-native run-ios` to compile and install the app on an emulator/connected device.
-You can also open the `.xcworkspace` project in XCode and run the app from XCode.
+5. Run `npm run ios` to install the app on an emulator/connected device.
+   You can also open the `.xcworkspace` project in XCode and run it there.